raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 1. Thread A drops the reference **and** frees its inner memory block.
    - Or, thread A reuses the memory block for heap reuse optimization mentioned in the earlier section.

 So if references can be _un-synchronized_ back, we always need to use atomic operations with acquire memory ordering at the point (4) above to make all side effects performed by thread B at the point (3) visible for thread A. Otherwise, thread A might free or rewrite memory locations thread B is trying to read!
-So in the result, we are rather increasing the overhead of atomic operations for references never _synchronized_ before.
+So as a result, we are rather increasing the overhead of atomic operations for references never _synchronized_ before.

 ## Benefitting from the algorithm